markdoc/docs/pages/docs/partials.md

 {% /markdoc-example %}

-If you want the `partial` tag to behave differently, you can just override it in `Config.tags`.
+If you want the `partial` tag to behave differently, you can override it in `Config.tags`.

 #### Passing variables

-Partials are just like other tags, so you can pass [variables](/docs/variables) as [attributes](/docs/attributes) to them like:
+Partials are like any other tags, so you can pass [variables](/docs/variables) as [attributes](/docs/attributes) to them such as:

 {% markdoc-example %}